Shaken Baby Syndrome

 The prognosis for victims of shaken baby syndrome varies with the severity of injury but generally is poor.
 Many cases are fatal or lead to severe neurological deficits.
 Death is usually caused by uncontrollable increased intracranial pressure from cerebral edema, bleeding within the brain or tears in the brain tissue.
 However, even babies with injuries that appear to be mild may show developmental difficulties.
 Typically, surviving babies with this syndrome may develop any of the following disabilities:

 - Mental retardation

 Shaken baby syndrome is completely preventable.
 Taking care of a baby can present challenges, especially for first-time parents.
-However, it is important to remember that it's never acceptable to shake, throw, or hit a baby.
+However, it is important to remember that it is never acceptable to shake, throw or hit a baby.
 The following tips may help prevent abuse:

 - Take a deep breath and count to 10

-- Take time out and let your baby cry alone
+- Take time out and let the baby cry alone

-- Call your pediatrician – there may be a medical reason why your baby is crying
+- Call apediatrician – there may be a medical reason why the baby is crying

-- Never leave your baby with a caregiver, friend, or family member that you do not trust completely
+- Never leave a baby with a caregiver, friend or family member in whom there is not complete trust

-- Always check references carefully before entrusting your baby to a caregiver or daycare center
+- Always check references carefully before entrusting a baby to a caregiver or daycare center